Palaio Faliro: Geography

 Palaio Faliro is situated on the east coast of the Phalerum Bay, a bay of the Saronic Gulf, 6 km southwest of Athens city centre.
 The municipality has an area of 4.574 km^{2}.
 It is surrounded by other districts of Athens: Kallithea, Nea Smyrni, Agios Dimitrios and Alimos.
 The Pikrodafni stream flows into sea on the border of Palaio Faliro and Alimos.
-Palaio Faliro is at the Northwest part of what is referred to as the Athens Riviera.
+Palaio Faliro is at the northwestern end of what is referred to as the Athens Riviera.

-The seaside area was redeveloped for the 2004 Summer Olympics, and now contains a seaside promenade, several sports venues, a marina and the Naval Tradition Park, where museum ships are exhibited.
+The Faliro coast was redeveloped for the 2004 Summer Olympics, and now contains a seaside promenade, several sports venues, a marina and the Naval Tradition Park, where museum ships are exhibited.

 The neighbourhoods of Palaio Faliro are Amfithea, Batis, Edem, Panagitsa, Floisvos, Palmyra, Pikrodafni, Agia Varvara and Kopsachila.

 Climate

 Palaio Faliro located in the Athens Riviera, has a hot semi-arid climate (Köppen climate classification: BSh), closely bordering a hot-summer mediterranean (Csa) climate.
 It has mild winters and hot summers, with particularly warm summer nights.

+Climate data for Palaio Faliro 25 m a.s.l.